Appendix II. Creating Latin squares of fixed order following the Sequential Enumeration scheme

 “available” possible and not yet adopted in a previous attempt to continue the process

 “last” refers to the process in time of successively filling the sites, going from upper to lower rows, etc.

-Numbering of the 24 LS’s of order 4 (Chapter2) followed the sequence of creation with the Sequential Enumeration schema. .
+Our numbering of the LS’s of order 4 and 5 (Chapters 2 and 3) follows the sequence of creation with the Sequential Enumeration scheme.